Tropical Storm Kiko (2007): Preparations and impact

 On October 18, a tropical storm warning was issued along the Mexican coastline from Zihuatanejo, Guerrero to Manzanillo, Colima, and a tropical storm watch extended northward to La Fortuna, Mexico, as Kiko was forecast to make landfall in that region on October 21.
 Above-normal tides and dangerous waves were expected along the coast.
 Rainfall totals of 4 to 7 in were possible over southwestern Mexico with isolated totals reaching 10 in.
 As a precaution, port captains shut down shipping and advised residents to avoid low-lying areas that might flood.
 Civil Defense advised these residents to move to temporary shelters and tourists were told to stay indoors.
 Emergency procedures were on standby in case conditions became more threatening.

 As the storm neared land, a ridge over Mexico prevented Kiko from coming ashore, resulting in far less damage than forecast.
 As Kiko traveled parallel to the coast, heavy rain affected the region for two days.
 In Kiko's rough seas off the coast of Mexico, a ship capsized with twenty-five passengers and crew.
 Continued effects from Kiko hampered rescue efforts, forcing officials to call off the rescue attempt.
 Authorities searched the beaches of San Francisco Ixhuatán and San Francisco del Mar for any signs of the ship.
 Only two people survived; fifteen bodies were recovered, and nine passengers were never found.

-Kiko's remnants caused intense flash flooding in California.
-Damage from this totaled to USD$1.08 million (2007 USD).
+Remnant moisture from Kiko fueled severe thunderstorms across California.
+Strong winds, heavy rain, and hail were reported.
+Flooding trapped numerous vehicles and caused the roof of a factory in Fresno to collapse.
+Downed power lines left 16,000 customers without electricity.
+At least eight fallen trees were reported.
+At Lake Kaweah, strong winds damaged 200 boats.
+Two homes in Tulare County were damaged.
+Damage statewide totaled to US$1.08 million (2007 USD).